 Sure you’ll find Crossfit gyms and swimming pools here.
 But I want to bring you the quirkiest ways to get active in London.
 With included cocktails and locations that look like castles, you may forget that you’re getting fit.

 The Castle Climbing Centre isn’t technically a castle, it’s a converted Victorian water pump facility but it’s still the most unique climbing center I’ve ever visited!

 This gym is run by climbers, for climbers and receives more annual visits than any other climbing gym in the UK.
 Despite this, thanks to 10 different bouldering areas in The Castle, I didn’t feel crowded or wait too long for my turn to climb.
 Be sure to explore everywhere!
 Three of the boulders are housed in their organic garden outside.

 If bouldering isn’t your thing, they also offer top roping, lead climbing and auto belay so climbers of all skill levels feel welcome.
 And after a great climbing session, hit up the café for a filling plant-based meal.

 Want to save the planet and get your steps in for the day?
-Handmade Mysteries is a cross between an escape room and a scavenger hunt.
+AIM Escape’s Outdoor Escape Games are a cross between an escape room and a scavenger hunt.